LuizFernandoVieiraFerreira/luiz-vending-machine/README.md

 #### How It Works

 - The user can choose to pay using money (coins/bills) or card.
-- If the user inserts money, the balance will keep increasing as they insert more.
+- If the user inserts money, the balance will keep increasing until it reaches a limit.
 - If the user chooses card, the exact price of the selected product will be charged.
 - Purchases deduct the balance when paying with money.
 - The user can purchase multiple items as long as they have enough balance.